-Haley is a 23 year old Georgetown University graduate living in San Fransisco.
-She is currently being treated for Late-Stage Lyme disease, which she likely acquired at the Age of 11.
-Learn more about Hayley's complicated PICC Line journey below:
+About the Author: Haley is a 23-year-old Georgetown University graduate living in San Francisco.
+She is currently being treated for Late-Stage Lyme disease, which she likely acquired at the age of 11.
+Learn more about Hayley's complicated PICC line journey below.

 I knew there were risks, but I figured they wouldn’t happen to me.
 I wish I had been a bit more realistic with my expectations instead of thinking all would go as planned: smooth insertion, treatment, recovery, and removal.